jmbannon/ytdl-sub/docs/source/faq/index.rst

   the downloaded files in this file and delete that whole entry, from the YouTube ID string to the closing curly braces.
 Be ware of JSON traling commas.

-- Run ``$ ytdl-sub sub`` again with the appropriate CLI overrides:
+- Run ``$ ytdl-sub sub`` again with the appropriate CLI plugin options:

-  Depending on the presets and overrides of the subscriptions whose downloaded files you've renamed in the steps above, you need to pass some overrides from the command line to tell ``ytdl-sub`` to change its behavior and re-download those files.

-  Most presets tell ``yt-dlp`` not to bother even looking at videos before the most recently downloaded video :ref:`using 'break_on_existing'
-  <config_reference/plugins:ytdl_options>`.
-Other presets, such as :ref:`the Only Recent
-  presets <prebuilt_presets/helpers:only recent>`, restrict the videos considered for download by date range.

-  Determine the necessary CLI overrides and re-run, for example:
+  In normal operation, :ref:`yt-dlp minimizes requests and the files considered for download <guides/getting_started/index:minimize the work to only what's necessary>`.
+To re-download, those options must be disabled or modified.
+Disable :ref:`the 'break_on_existing' option <config_reference/plugins:ytdl_options>`, set :ref:`the 'date_range:' plugin <config_reference/plugins:date_range>`, and :ref:`limit the subscriptions <guides/getting_started/first_download:faster iteration cycle>` to download only the files that you've renamed in the steps above.

+  Set the appropriate dates and subscription name to include only the files you've renamed, and re-run.
+For example, if you've renamed all the files from 2024 in the ``NOVA PBS`` subscription:

     .. code-block:: shell

        ytdl-sub sub -o "\
        --ytdl_options.break_on_existing False \
-       --date_range.after 19700101 \
+       --date_range.after 20240101 \
-       --date_range.before 20380119 \
+       --date_range.before 20250101 \
-       "
+       " --match="NOVA PBS"

 There is a bug where...